georgiano18/Altexam/README.md

 systemctl start apache2
 systemctl enable apache2
 ```
-3. You can also confirm by going to your AWS console, copying your public IPv4 address, and pasting it into a browser:
+3. I also confirmed by going to my AWS console, copying your public IPv4 address, and pasting it into a browser:
--Make sure you change the protocol to http, else you’ll get an error.
+-Make sure you change the protocol to http,.
 -Example URL: http://54.166.55.135

 ### Step 5: Deploying the HTML Page